Due to the COVID-19 pandemic, two separate emergency declarations have remained in effect:

 - Can continue to offer stand-alone telehealth benefits and other remote care services to participants who are not eligible for major medical coverage.

-Should the PHE be allowed to expire, HHS must provide states with at least 60 days’ advance notice, so unless HHS provides such notice before mid-November, it is reasonable to assume it will be extended again.
+When the PHE is allowed to expire, HHS must provide states with at least 60 days’ advance notice.

 The COVID-19 National Emergency

 As a reminder, the COVID-19 National Emergency also remains in effect.
 Since it was first established on March 13, 2020, it has been extended every year.
 Currently, it is set to expire on March 1, 2023 unless it is further extended.

 The COVID-19 National Emergency introduced the “Outbreak Period” in which certain ERISA-related deadlines were extended to provide relief from COVID-19.
 The Outbreak Period is the period between March 1, 2020, and the earlier of:

 - One year from the date the participant was first eligible for the relief; or

 - 60 days after the announced end of the National Emergency.

 While the Outbreak Period remains in place, plan sponsors should note that the following relief measures remain in place: